ace-dent/pngslim/README.md

 **v1.0beta3 23-Sep-2009**
 - Update introduces first step in making the script a bit smarter and efficient.
 - Bug fix, for setting the program path using the 'App' directory (from 1.0b2).
-- Improved the routine for determining the optimum number of Huffman blocks, and the Deflate strategy used by pngout.
+- Improved the routine for determining the optimum number of Huffman blocks, and the Deflate strategy used by PNGOUT.
 It should be noticeably faster for large images, and may yield better compression in some cases.
 - This is the first part of the script re-write, introducing improvements in readability and the addition of debug/ geek feedback in the Verbose mode (v=0/1).

 **v1.0beta2 21-Sep-2009**
 - Small update release- no compression improvements.
 - Reduced the default number of Huffman block trials saving time for large images (MinBlockSize: 128 to 256bytes, LimitBlocks: 256 to 200 max).
 These are probably more optimal settings.
 - The color-filter trial tests less block thresholds (skip /b512), but this should not affect final compression (Huffman blocks are optimized in Trial 2) and helps improve speed.
-- Testing revealed that in rare instances the color-filter choice was not optimal when using the quicker pngout mode (/s1).
+- Testing revealed that in rare instances the color-filter choice was not optimal when using the quicker PNGOUT mode (/s1).
 The better but much slower mode is now always used (/s0).
 For many users the original mode would be sufficient.
-- More extensive color-filter trials with OptiPNG at 'stage24' may boost speed, as less randomized trials will be tested with pngout if OptiPNG is superior.
+- More extensive color-filter trials with OptiPNG at 'stage24' may boost speed, as less randomized trials will be tested with PNGOUT if OptiPNG is superior.
 - Priority of Huffman trials (block number and random tables) increased from Low to Below Normal for faster processing.
-- Trial 3 updated to remove pngout best strategy (/s0) which is already tested.
+- Trial 3 updated to remove PNGOUT best strategy (/s0) which is already tested.
 - Added the minimal 256byte zlib window size to final, ultimate OptiPNG trial.
 - Tweaked compression trial 4 message to report number of trials (RandomTrials).
 - Applications have been updated and placed in a separate 'apps' folder.